Cost price: Cost price

-Actual cost
+Actual or landed cost

 In calculating actual or landed cost, all expenses incurred in acquiring an item are added to the cost of items in order to establish what the goods actually cost.
-Additions usually include freight, duty, etc.
+Additions usually include freight, insurance costs, import duties and other charges which arise between manufacturer and retailer.

 Last cost

 This is the actual value of the item when last purchased, normally expressed in units.

 Average cost

 When new stock is combined with old stock, the new price often overstates the value of stock holding.
 The better method is to combine the total value of investment in stock, old and new, and divide by the total number of units to calculate the average cost.
 This is a very accurate method of establishing stock holding.

 Moving average cost

 Moving average cost (MAC) is a slight permutation of the above, with the average being calculated from the previous average and new price.

 Net realizable value

 The net realizable value normally indicates the average value of an item in the marketplace.
 Often this cost is interchangeable with replacement cost.